Can K-12 Digital Signage Teach Digital Natives? | Chapter 1

 Digital signage isn’t a new concept for K-12 schools.
 In lobbies, libraries and cafeterias, K-12 digital signage has been used to great effect to communicate with students and faculty.
-These digital signs are being widely used for announcements, navigational assistance and to relay critical emergency protocols.
+These digital signs are being widely used for announcements, navigational assistance, and also to relay critical emergency protocols.

 This same technology can be used inside the classroom to engage digital natives.
 It is bridging the generation gap between students and teachers, and improving the educational experience for everyone involved.

-In this first chapter of a three-blog series exploring the K-12 digital signage ecosystem, we’ll explore the student vs. teacher dynamic, why this relationship is suffering, and why technology is the lubricant that’ll reduce the friction between both worlds.
+In this first chapter of a three-blog series exploring the K-12 digital signage ecosystem, we’ll explore the student vs. teacher dynamic.
+We will also see why this relationship is suffering, and why technology is the lubricant that’ll reduce the friction between both worlds.

 Today’s students aptly dubbed “digital natives,” grew up in a digital world of constant stimulation and instant gratification.
 The words “waiting patiently” aren’t in their vocabulary and they consider sitting through relatively long and boring lectures a tedious chore.

 Digital natives are used to being plugged in, perpetually connected.
-From television mobile, and video games to the Internet and social media, their entire existence is wrapped up in digital devices.
+From television mobile and video games to the Internet and social media, their entire existence revolves around digital devices.
 The numbers are overwhelming: digital natives have spent less than 5,000 hours of their lives reading but more than 20,000 hours playing video games and 10,000 hours watching television.

 Where students of yesteryear were accustomed to sitting down with a good book, today’s students are more at home online, in front of the television or playing video games.
 In order to truly reach these digital natives, educators must find a way to plug into their “network” and reach them on their own terms.

-Unfortunately, not everyone is equipped to do so…
+Unfortunately, not everyone knows how to do so…

 Today’s technology is constantly evolving, and while digital natives feel at home with the rapid-fire arrival of new digital platforms and media, earlier generations tend to lag behind.
 Where digital natives take an “out with the old, in with the new” approach to technology, educators aren’t as quick to abandon once-proven methods, even when they’ve proven to be outdated.